 Betr Eating for the Race

-Here are some sample boosters to maximize your race day performance:
+Here are some sample activity fuel to maximize your race day performance:

 Night before race: add some sweet potato or avocado